Ctrl-C, Ctrl-V. Rinse, repeat.

 ARCH.2003.31, Rendition: 804254

-According to the article, Miss Thomson was cycling on Coolidge Avenue in Cambridge, Massachusetts, when she was struck by a car rounding a curve.
-She died at the Mt.
-Auburn hospital from a skull fracture and internal injuries, along with a fracture of her right leg.
+The article mentions that police reported that Miss Thompson was cycling on Coolidge Avenue when she was hit by a car rounding a curve.
+She passed away at Mt.
+Auburn Hospital due to a skull fracture and internal injuries.
+Additionally, she suffered a fracture of the right leg.

-The driver of the car, identified as Henry M. Lowe, 25, of Somerville, was charged with manslaughter, driving to endanger, drunken driving, and drunkenness.
-The clipping is from the New England Newsclip Agency, Inc., with a contact address in Boston.
+The driver of the car, identified as Henry M. Lowe, 25, from Somerville, was charged with manslaughter.
+The police described him as driving to endanger, drunk, and reckless.

 The image features a vintage newspaper clipping from the "Meriden Record," dated June 1, 1950.
 The clipping reports on the tragic death of Anne Scott Thomson, an assistant curator at the Fogg Museum at Harvard University.
 The headline reads "Knocked from Cycle, Museum Curator Dies."
 The article details that Miss Thomson was cycling on Coolidge Avenue when she was struck by an automobile.
 She died from a skull fracture and internal injuries at Mount Auburn Hospital.
 The driver of the car, Henry M. Lowe, was charged with manslaughter and drunk driving.
 The clipping is placed on a white background, with the text in black font, making it clear and readable.